7 Best Hotels In Trondheim Norway Budget To Lavish Luxury (2026)

 Each room has a modern ambiance with Nordic decor, flat-screen satellite TV, free Wi-Fi, and a minibar.
 You can have breakfast every morning in the venerable Baccus Restaurant, and the tranquil river is right outside the door.

-Clarion Hotel Trondheim
+3. Clarion Hotel Trondheim

-Lastly, Clarion Hotel Trondheim is a modern design hotel right next to the Pirbadet Waterpark, Norway’s largest indoor water park.
-It is also close to the cruise Port where the coastal ships Hurtigruten docks daily.
+Clarion Hotel Trondheim is a modern design hotel right next to the Pirbadet Waterpark, Norway’s largest indoor water park.
+It is also close to the cruise Port where the coastal ships Hurtigruten dock daily.
 The Clarion has a rooftop restaurant and bar on the 9th floor with amazing views of the Trondheim Fjord.

 Each room has a flat-screen TV, a minibar, and tea and coffee amenities.
 The Living Room restaurant has a lounge ambiance and an a la carte menu.
 The venue also occasionally hosts events like art exhibitions, food tastings, and fashion shows.